Recaptured fugitive Casey White returns to Alabama for court arraignment after being on the run from authorities for 11 days - KESQ

 The inmate was escorted to the courthouse in a caravan of armored vehicles and arrived shortly before 11 p.m.
 He entered the courthouse in handcuffs and with shackles around his ankles and briefly met with his attorney before entering the courtroom.

 During the hearing, White listened intently with his eyes locked on the judge as he explained the charges.
-White appeared to be tired and sniffled more than once throughout the 10-minute hearing.
+He appeared to be tired and sniffled more than once throughout the 10-minute hearing.

+On the back of White’s head four small gashes could be seen within a shaved circumference of hair the size of a quarter.
+Dry blood was visible on the back of his bright yellow jumpsuit.

-Immediately following the hearing, White exited the courthouse and glanced at the media cameras and the crowd of bystanders who had gathered, but he did not say anything.
-He was being transferred to the William E. Donaldson Correctional Facility in Bessemer, Alabama, a little more 100 miles from Lauderdale County.
+Immediately following the hearing, White exited the courthouse and glanced at the news cameras and the crowd of bystanders who had gathered, but he did not say anything.
+He will be transferred to the William E. Donaldson Correctional Facility in Bessemer, Alabama, a little more 100 miles south of Lauderdale County.

-Casey White and Vicky White were captured Monday after a car chase, which ended when authorities forced the car Casey White was driving to wreck in a ditch, the US Marshals Service has said.
+Casey White, 38, and Vicky White, 56, were captured Monday after a car chase, which ended when authorities forced the car Casey White was driving to wreck in a ditch, the US Marshals Service has said.

-Vicky White was transported to the hospital and later died from her injuries.
-Authorities preliminarily believe she shot herself after the car crashed.
+Vicky White was transported to the hospital where she later died from her injuries.

-Newly released police dash camera and body-worn camera video shows the moments after the car chase ended when Casey White was arrested and officers attempted to pull Vicky White, who was injured, from the car that had rolled into a ditch following a crash with authorities.
+Newly released police dash camera and body camera video show the moments after the car chase ended when Casey White was arrested and officers attempted to pull Vicky White, who was injured, from the car.

 In the video, several officers can be seen surrounding Casey White, who is pinned to the ground next to the car.
 The fugitive is then taken into custody and led away from the wrecked car.